 Historical use

 Ravintsara has been used as a medicinal herb for centuries.
-The oil was traditionally used to treat colds, flu, and bronchitis.
+Essential oil research shows the oil was traditionally used to treat colds, flu, and bronchitis.
 Additionally, the oil was believed to boost the immune system, improve circulation, and reduce stress.

 Topical use